 - the desirability of ensuring that contributions to the charity are applied consistently with the not-for-profit nature, and the purpose of the charity.

-- In the case of a significant contravention or non-compliance as described in paragraph 5, all charities must notify the ACNC as soon as practicable, and no later than 28 days, after they first become aware of the contravention or noncompliance.
+- In the case of a significant contravention or non-compliance as described in paragraphs 3 and 4, all charities must notify the ACNC as soon as practicable and no later than 28 days after they first become aware of the issue.

 Notifying of changes or significant contraventions or noncompliance